ROCm/rocALUTION/docs/source/library.rst

 *********************
 The main objects in rocALUTION are linear operators and vectors.
 All objects can be moved to an accelerator at run time.
 The linear operators are defined as local or global matrices (i.e. on a single node or distributed/multi-node) and local stencils (i.e. matrix-free linear operations).
 The only template parameter of the operators and vectors is the data type (ValueType).
 The operator data type could be float, double, complex float or complex double, while the vector data type can be int, float, double, complex float or complex double (int is used mainly for the permutation vectors).
 In the current version, cross ValueType object operations are not supported.

-Each of the objects contain a local copy of the hardware descriptor created by the init_rocalution() function.
+Each of the objects contain a local copy of the hardware descriptor created by the :cpp:func:`rocalution::init_rocalution` function.
 This allows the user to modify it according to his needs and to obtain two or more objects with different hardware specifications (e.g. different amount of OpenMP threads, HIP block sizes, etc.).

 Local Operators and Vectors
 ```````````````````````````
 By Local Operators and Vectors we refer to Local Matrices and Stencils and to Local Vectors.
 By Local we mean the fact that they stay on a single system.
 The system can contain several CPUs via UMA or NUMA memory system, it can also contain an accelerator.

+.. doxygenclass:: rocalution::LocalMatrix
+.. doxygenclass:: rocalution::LocalStencil
+.. doxygenclass:: rocalution::LocalVector

 Global Operators and Vectors
 ````````````````````````````
 By Global Operators and Vectors we refer to Global Matrix and to Global Vectors.
 By Global we mean the fact they can stay on a single or multiple nodes in a network.
 For this type of computation, the communication is based on MPI.

+.. doxygenclass:: rocalution::GlobalMatrix
+.. doxygenclass:: rocalution::GlobalVector

 Functionality on the Accelerator
 ********************************